tomohisa/dcb-events.github.io/docs/index.md

 ### Traditional approach

-Since it is impossible to update two aggregates with a single transaction, such requirements are usually solved with a [Saga](glossary.md#saga) that coordinates the process:
+In many contexts, it is impossible to update two aggregates with a single transaction; for this reason, such requirements are usually solved with a [Saga](glossary.md#saga) that coordinates the process:

-1. Mark student subscribed by publishing an event to the Event Stream of the student
+1. Subscribe the student by publishing an event to the Event Stream of the student
-2. If successful, mark seat in course reserved by publishing an event to the Event Stream of the affected course
+2. Potentially in parallel, book the seat in the course by publishing an event to the Event Stream of the affected course
-3. If that fails due to constraint violations (e.g. because another student was subscribed to the same course in the meantime) append some compensating event to the student's Event Stream
+3. If one of the two previous operations fails due to constraint violations (e.g. because another student was subscribed to the same course in the meantime), append some compensating event

 ![Traditional](assets/img/example_traditional.png)